Sam-Varghese/Notes/Web-Devlopment/FrontentLibraries/BootStrap_Notes.md

 - Suppose if we are aiming to make element appear in column for laptops, then we use `col-md-*` where `md` means medium and * means number specifying with of element.
 - So suppose we have 3 elements, then our * is going to take the value of 12/3 ie 4.
 - Suppose if we are aiming for very small screens ie for mobiles, then we use `col-xs-*`.
+- We can use div row to align radio buttons of forms evenly on a row.

 # Text